Alejogb1/job-board/blog-data/access-a-submodule-of-a-flax-class-module-without-calling-model-apply.md

 I remember a particularly painful debugging session back in my early days trying to figure out why my attention mechanism was spitting out garbage.
 I was going insane rerunning the entire model with `model.apply` just to print the output of a single layer.
 That was a bad time it wasted a lot of compute and more importantly a lot of my time.
 Then I realised I could just grab the module directly by its path and it made my life much easier.

-Okay so let’s get to the meat of it.
+ so let’s get to the meat of it.
 Let's say you have a model that looks something like this you have a class that holds other classes

 ```python
 import flax.linen as nn